Mholscher/debtors/doc/source/Processpayment.rst

 Payments from bank statements
 -----------------------------

 If payments are being made into our bank account, these appear on our daily statement.
-It is assumed that statements are coming in, detailing payments.
+It is assumed that statements are digitally coming in, detailing payments.
+The example implementation is for CAMT.053 formatted statements.
+Check the documentation of your preferred bank to see what it supports.

 +------------------------+--------------------+-----------+----------+
 | Field name             |Source              | Optional? | Default  |